justinm/tfjson2/README.md

-tfjson2 - a tool for exporting Terraform plans as JSON
+tfjson2 (for exporting Terraform plans as JSON) & OPA (Open Policy Agent)

-OPA - Open Policy Agent
 ==========

 Export your Terraform plans to JSON.